 Abstract: Submit an abstract of 150 words or less and 4-6 keywords for indexing purposes.

 Manuscript: Manuscripts are blind reviewed.
 Author identification should be removed from the text and references.
 This can be accomplished by referring to your work in the third person, and citing the references in the usual manner (do not delete your name from the references).
 The review period will be approximately 10-12 weeks.
 Manuscripts recommended for publication may be subject to revisions, additional review, and standard copyediting.
 Manuscripts will not be returned to authors.
 Copyright is transferred to The Hastings Center upon acceptance.

-- References should be numbered consecutively in the order in which they are first mentioned in the text with the superscript embedded in the text and the full citation appearing at the end of the manuscript.
+- Endnotes should be numbered consecutively.
+The first time a source is used, embed a superscript number in the text and provide the full citation at the end of the manuscript.
 Please try to limit the number of cited works to the three or four most important and/or most useful sources.

 - Direct quotations from sources should be referenced with the specific page number on which the quoted passage occurs.

 Crouch RA.
 Open label extension studies & the ethical design of clinical trials.
 IRB: Ethics & Human Research2001;23(4):6-8.